$3,997 is a lot of money.

 According to the company’s advertisement, the investment included a high-speed scanner, laptop, and travel carrying case.
 The company referred to it as the complete ‘Business in a Box’, which would provide franchisees everything needed to start their own in-home scanning business.”

-And so is the money several people invested in this “franchise.”
+Just like the money several people invested in this low-cost “franchise.”

 That’s what you get when you buy a “franchise” that only costs $3,997.